-Lava lamps, the go-to “studio-pimper” for any and every music studio, regardless of the level of professionalism.
-Simply adding one of these to your room yields positive results instantly.
+Lava lamps, the go-to studio decor option for all occassions.
+Simply adding one of these to your home music studio yields positive results instantly.
 The mesmerizing globs of searing hot wax have sat atop the mixing console of some of the most famous studios in history and have been present in the recording sessions of some of the most influential musicians of our generation.

 Mathmos are the first and original lava lamp designed by Edward Craven Walker – the founder of Mathmos and inventor of lava lamps.
 The Mathmos Astro is a Pop Design classic and has been in continuous British production since 1963.

 This range of ‘Astro’ lava lamps are hand polished and feature a unique lava lamp formula that has brighter, clearer liquids that last longer than other lava lamps.
 The wax itself is beautiful and performs for years, while most of the cheaper copycats deteriorate after little time.
 Can’t beat the OG, right?

 Hang your keys like a rock star with this replica Marshall Amplification Jack Rack.
 It is a wall-mounted amp head replica with four ¼” inputs where your included guitar jack keychains can hang.
 Easy to install.
 The Jack Rack is made from 1/8″ thick injection molded plastic and decorated with a custom amp style decal.

 Guitar enthusiasts now have a stylish way to hang their keys and receive a constant reminder to pick up the guitar and keep practicing – double whammy (apologies, awful pun wasn’t intended).